N0vice17/DataStructures-And-Algorithm/Contributing.md

 git checkout -b your-branch-name
 ```

-4. Make sure the branch is up to date with the main branch of the base repository.
+4. Make sure the branch is up to date with the `master` branch of the base repository.

 5. Add codes, or make suitable changes in this branch.